 Figure 7.6 shows the results from measurements of sodium at the street station H.C.
 Andersen's Boulevard, Copenhagen (1103) and at urban background in Copenhagen (H.C. Ørsted Institute/1259).
 The high concentrations at the street station during the winter months are due to winter salting of the roads.
-The high correlation between the sodium concentrations for the main part of the remaining year is due to long-range transport of sea salt that have equal impact on the two stations.
+The high correlation between the sodium concentrations for the main part of the remaining year is due to long-range transport of sea salt that has equal impact on the two stations.

 Figure 7.6.
-Diurnal concentrations in 2016 of sodium at H.C.
+Diurnal concentrations in 2017 of sodium at H.C.
 Andersens Boulevard, Copenhagen (1103) and at the urban background in Copenhagen (H.C. Ørsted Institute/1259).

-In 2016 the permitted number of exceedances in a year of the diurnal limit value of 50 $\mu g/m^3$ for PM{10} was not passed at any stations in the measuring network and therefore it has not been necessary to correct PM{10} for the content of NaCl due to sea salt and winter salting of the roads.
+In 2017, the permitted number of exceedances in a year of the diurnal limit value of 50 $\mu$ g/m for PM10 was not violated at any stations in the measuring network and therefore it has not been necessary to correct PM10 for the content of NaCl due to sea salt and salting of the roads in the winter.